British Gold Sovereigns For Sale - Edward VIII

 There were, of course, coins issued bearing Edward's name, but not portrait for British West Africa and East Africa, all dated 1936.
 These are quite common, but they are all low denomination base metal coins, so of little relevance for collectors searching for gold coins.

-Unoffical Patterns
+Unofficial Patterns

 A number of unofficial pattern coins have been produced for Edward VIII, mainly as fantasy coins, and presumably because of the shortage of, and demand for, the real thing.
-Most of these would be better described as "fantasy" pieces.
+We have a page about these on our original site 24carat.co.uk.

 Many people, often part-time or full-time dealers masquerading as collectors offer unofficial patterns similar to these for sale, particularly on eBay.
 In many if not most cases, they fail to state clearly that these are not officially issued patterns, and have no legal tender status.
 We believe this practice is fraudulent, and strongly recommend you avoid doing business with dishonest vendors.
 If you knowingly buy from them, you are condoning and encouraging their deceptive and dishonest practices.